 Frequently Asked Questions

 The State of Ohio limits funding of CCP courses to 30 credit hours per calendar year.
-Any hours over the 15 hours/semester will be charged to the student at the college set tuition rate, which is subject to change annually.
-This year’s tuition rate can be found here.
+Any hours over the 15 hours/semester will be charged to the student at the Family Pay rate, which can be found here.

 - Each college credit hour earned counts as one CCP credit